-Join us at the KGB Bar for our monthly reading, featuring Alexander Chee, Lisa Ko, and Sunil Yapa!
+Join us at the KGB Bar for the latest installment of our monthly reading, featuring Alexander Chee, Lisa Ko, and Sunil Yapa!

 Alexander Chee is the author of the essay collection How to Write an Autobiographical Novel, (out April 17) and the novels The Queen of the Night and Edinburgh.
 He is an associate professor of English and creative writing at Dartmouth College, contributing editor at The New Republic, an editor at large at the Virginia Quarterly Review, and a critic at large at the Los Angeles Times.